On the Robustness of Bayesian Neural Networks to Adversarial Attacks

-We experimentally support our theoretical findings on various BNN architectures trained with Hamiltonian Monte Carlo (HMC) and with Variational Inference (VI) on MNIST, Fashion MNIST and the half-moon data set, empirically showing that the magnitude of the gradients decreases as more samples are taken from the BNN posterior.
-We then explore the robustness of BNNs to adversarial attacks.
-In particular, we conduct a large-scale experiment on thousands of different neural networks, empirically finding that, in the cases here analysed, for BNNs high accuracy correlates with high robustness to gradient-based adversarial attacks, contrary to what observed for deterministic NNs trained via standard Stochastic Gradient Descent (SGD).
-Finally, we also investigate the robustness of BNNs to gradient-free adversarial attacks, showing that BNNs are substantially more robust than their deterministic counterpart even in this setting.
+We experimentally support our theoretical findings on various BNN architectures trained with Hamiltonian Monte Carlo (HMC) and with Variational Inference (VI){, specifically Bayes by Backprop \citep{blundell2015weight},} on MNIST, Fashion MNIST and the half moons datasets, empirically showing that the magnitude of the gradients decreases as more samples are taken from the BNN posterior.
+We then explore the robustness of BNNs to adversarial attacks {experimentally in these settings}.
+In particular, we conduct a large-scale experiment on thousands of different neural networks, empirically finding that, in the cases here analysed, for BNNs higher accuracy tend to correlate with higher robustness to gradient-based adversarial attacks, contrary to what observed for deterministic NNs trained via standard Stochastic Gradient Descent (SGD).
+Finally, we also investigate the robustness of BNNs to gradient-free adversarial attacks, empirically showing that BNNs are substantially more robust than their deterministic counterpart even in this setting.